TorqIT/issue-management-action/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. After making your changes, run `npm run build && npm run package` to compile and package the changes.
+3. After making your changes, run `npm ci && npm run build && npm run package` to compile and package the changes.
 Be sure to include these changes in your commit(s).